ShahsTestingZone/100-Days-of-Kotlin/log.md

 This was a very basic but went over the core parts. the test failed in the end and i had to find the solution to make it work.

 The Json test file was not correct and was missing some values.
 Took 1 hour to find a solution.
+I also did this for a different project than it was intented hence the error with json file.

 ## Day 47: March 29th 2022
 **Today's Progress**: